Horror26/Horror26/README.md

 # 💫 About Me:
 Hello there!
-I am a front-end web developer with a passion for creating interactive and visually appealing user experiences.
-Currently, I am working with React JS to build scalable web applications.
-Along with my expertise in front-end development, I am also eager to expand my knowledge in backend development.
-I am always on the lookout for exciting projects to collaborate on and participate in hackathons to hone my skills.
+I am a open source contributor with experience using NextJS and the MERN stack to create full-stack web applications.
+I have contributed to projects which are live and used by 1000+ students and build an ed-tech platform using MERN STACK with payment gateway integrated I am always on the lookout for exciting projects to collaborate on and participate in hackathons to hone my skills.
 Let's build something amazing together!

  <img align="right" src="https://raw.githubusercontent.com/TheDudeThatCode/TheDudeThatCode/master/Assets/Developer.gif" alt="" srcset="">